Governance Fellowship

 • Appreciate the importance of inquiry, influence and consensus building.

-• Build capacity of skilled, diverse professionals and cultivate resilience among caregivers who have struggled during the pandemic.
+• Build capacity of skilled, diverse professionals and cultivate resilience among caregivers.

 • Two days of cutting-edge education and top-level networking at the MHA Annual Membership Meeting.